sirtawast/helsinkilunch_old/readme.md

 ---

-All your favourite Pitäjänmäki restaurants in one place.
+All your favourite Helsinki restaurants in one place.

 Very quick hack at the moment.